Dry food e.g. nuggets (10% of diet)

 Why?

 Guinea pigs do not need as much commercial dry food as many new owners think.
 The dry feed they do eat should make up around 10% of their whole diet and contain vitamin C - guineas can not synthesize this themselves just like us.
 Muesli mixes are not really suitable - they are more geared towards the owner, containing bright colourants.
 Mixes like these can cause selective feeding, where the pig leaves pieces of food they don't like and only eats their favourites, leading to nutritional deficiencies.
 The one benefit of muesli is the opportunity for natural foraging behaviour, but this can be provided in other ways.
-EC permitted chemical colourants in food should be avoided - studies have shown that these can irritate the mucous membranes in a piggies mouth, causing soreness and a lack of willing to eat, as well as increasing the chance of urinary tract infections.
+EC permitted chemical colourants in food should be avoided - studies have shown that these can irritate the mucous membranes in a piggies mouth, causing soreness and a lack of willingness to eat, as well as increasing the chance of urinary tract infections.
 Nuggets at approximately 30-50g a day per pig still provide a tasty balance with much fewer nasties.
+The nuggets you choose should have hay or grass as the first ingredient and should be as high as possible in fibre!

 Hay (80% of diet)